-Shift your focus a little lower, the table below lies the ranking keywords together with its metrics.
+Shift your focus a little lower, the table below lies the ranking keywords together with their metrics.
 These are the keywords ranking for your domain.
 Without these lists, I bet you’ve forgotten 90% of its existence which is why you need Rank Intelligence.

 Hover to the side of the keyword if you want to further analyze them in other modules.

 Here comes another use case: If I wish to uncover my competitors’ winning keywords.
 Clicking on this icon should lead me to the live SERP results and show who are my competitors for that particular keyword.
 With this, I can check on the formats and types of content they’ve used.

 Because change is permanent when it comes to ranking position, I will choose to quickly add them to the Rank Tracking module to track my keyword ranking movement.
 Just select the keywords that you want to monitor and click track or add to track.

 Use Case 4: If you suddenly notice that your traffic dropped out of a sudden, use Rank Tracking to observe your website’s performance over time.